 - Back-end DTI: Your back-end DTI measures all other debts compared to your income.
 This could include debts such as student loan payments, credit card debt, personal loans or auto loans.
 In particular, student loans can increase your back-end DTI significantly if you have a hefty balance.

-Once your debt-to-income ratio rises above 50%, however, you’ll likely run into problems getting more credit, not to mention you could be setting yourself for a financial crisis if something unexpected occurs.
+Once your debt-to-income ratio rises to 50% and above, however, you’ll likely run into problems getting more credit, not to mention you could be setting yourself for a financial crisis if something unexpected occurs.
 If your debt-to-income ratio rises this high, begin taking drastic steps to bring it back down into a healthier range.

 - Add your total monthly bills.
-Don’t forget to include bills such as mortgage payments, alimony or child support, student loan payments, credit card payments and all other debt.
+Don’t forget to include bills like mortgage payments, alimony or child support, student loan payments, credit card payments and all other debt.
 Don’t include variable expenses such as groceries or gas in this number.

 - Add all sources of monthly income to find your total gross income.